antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ### Producer

-To produce messages in the RabbitMQ queue you have to go through the routine of configuring a RabbitMQ connection and exchanges.
-In your `Startup` file you can do it simply calling a couple of methods in a fluent-Api way.
+To produce messages to RabbitMQ queues you have to go through the routine of configuring RabbitMQ connection properties and exchanges as well.
+In your `Startup` file you can do it simply calling a couple of methods in a fluent-api way.

 ```c#
 public static IConfiguration Configuration { get; set; }